metehansaygili/my_ros2_project/README.md

 Before you begin, ensure you have the following installed on your host machine:

 Docker Desktop or Docker Engine

 Visual Studio Code

 Dev Containers Extension (Microsoft)

 ### Getting Started
-1. **Clone the Repository**
+**1. Clone the Repository**
 Bash

 git clone https://github.com/metehansaygili/my_ros2_project.git
 cd my_ros2_project

-2. **Set Permissions (Linux Only)**
+**2. Set Permissions (Linux Only)**

 To allow VS Code to communicate with the Docker daemon, run:
 Bash

 sudo chmod 666 /var/run/docker.sock

-3. **Open in Dev Container**
+**3. Open in Dev Container**

 Open the folder in VS Code: code ..

 When prompted with "Folder contains a Dev Container configuration file", click Reopen in Container.

 Wait for the container to build; this will automatically install ROS 2 and all necessary system dependencies.

 ### Project Structure

 The workspace is organized into modular packages within the src/ directory:

 gae_msgs: Custom ROS 2 interfaces, messages, and service definitions.

 gae_sim: Configuration files and launch scripts for simulation environments.

 multi_sensor_fusion_localization: Algorithms for fusing LiDAR, IMU, and Odometry data for precise positioning.

 perception-lidar: Point cloud processing and object detection pipelines.

 planner: Global and local trajectory planning for autonomous navigation.

 gae_shell_yolo: Integration of YOLO-based vision detection systems.

 ### Build and Run